BLMS Supplemental Guidelines

 Pre-Arranged Absences

 Pre-arranged absences are either excused or unexcused by the Principal.
 If an absence is unexcused, a student will receive no credit on daily work.
 However, they will receive credit on, and are expected to: make up tests, projects, and major assignments that they missed while absent.
 Students should work directly with teachers.
-Teachers are not required to give work ahead of time and some classroom experiences may not be able to be recreated.
+Teachers are not required to give work ahead of time, and some classroom experiences may not be recreated.
 Please reference teacher Canvas sites.
-In order for non-emergency absences to be excused, a completed Pre-Arranged Absence form must be turned in to the Attendance office at least one week prior to the start of the requested absence dates to be approved by the Principal.
+For non-emergency absences to be excused, a completed Pre-Arranged Absence form must be turned into the Attendance office at least one week prior to the start of the requested absence dates to be approved by the Principal.
 The Pre-Arranged Absence form is to be used for absences that are 3+ consecutive school days.

 School Closure and Notification System